 Due to this level of interest, numerous studies have been carried out on this subject.
 Surprisingly these studies tend to either contradict our suspicions, or suggest no relation whatsoever.

 It seems that tuxedo cat temperament is just as variable as any cat’s.

 So much of how a cat turns out is based on how you raise them; treat your tuxedo cat appropriately and he can be just as awesome as any other cat.
-The tuxedo cat personality is down to the person that raised them.
+The tuxedo cat personality is largely down to the person that raised them.

 12. Sometimes tuxedo cats have bowties